 Argument Туре Description path string The path to the file or folder which should be shared. shareType int The type of the share.
-This can be one of: 0 = user 1 = group 3 = public link 6 = federated cloud share shareWith string The user or group id with which the file should be shared. publicUpload boolean Whether to allow public upload to a public link shared folder. password string The password to protect the public link share with. permissions int The permissions to set on the share.
-1 = read (default for public link shares); 2 = update; 4 = create; 8 = delete; 15 = read/write; 16 = share; 31 = All permissions. expireDate string An expire date for the user, group or public link share.
-This argument expects a date string in the following format 'YYYY-MM-DD'. attributes array Contain a set of one or more permissions to set for a share.
+This can be one of: • 0 = user • 1 = group • 3 = public link • 6 = federated cloud share shareWith string The user or group id with which the file should be shared. publicUpload boolean Whether to allow public upload to a public link shared folder. password string The password to protect the public link share with. permissions int The permissions to set on the share. • 1 = read (default for public link shares); • 2 = update; • 4 = create; • 8 = delete; • 15 = read/write; • 16 = share; • 31 = All permissions. expireDate string An expire date for the user, group or public link share.
+This argument expects a date string in the following format 'YYYY-MM-DD'.
+The share expires at the end of the specified day. attributes array Contain a set of one or more permissions to set for a share.
 The list of available permissions can be obtained from a request to the Roles API.

-• Things to remember about public link shares Files will only ever have the read permission set Folders will have read, update, create, and delete set Public link shares cannot be shared with users and groups Public link shares are not available if public link sharing is disabled by the administrator Mandatory Fields shareType, path and shareWith are mandatory if shareType is set to 0 or 1
+Things to remember about public link shares

+- Folders will have read, update, create, and delete set - Public link shares cannot be shared with users and groups - Public link shares are not available if public link sharing is disabled by the administrator shareType, path and shareWith are mandatory if shareType is set to 0 or 1